niamu/crokinolecentre.com/resources/templates/md/posts/2018-05-06-crokinole-2018-london-semifinal-walsh-v-slater.md

 The semifinals of the 2018 London Crokinole tournament between Nathan Walsh and Justin Slater, from London, Ontario.

-A full writeup of the 2018 London tournament by CrokinoleCentre can be found here
+A full writeup of the 2018 London tournament by CrokinoleCentre can be found here:

 http://crokinolecentre.blogspot.ca/2018/03/justin-slater-wins-second-straight.html